frankshearar/Home/[Spec]-NuGet-Package-Signing-Revocation-Check.md

 </configuration>
 ```

-The above config should be read as having `signatureValidationMode=accept`.
+The above config should be read as having `signatureRevocationCheck=online`.

 <br/>

 #### Invalid Value -
-If `signatureValidationMode` is set to any value other than the supported modes, then NuGet Client should read that as `accept` mode and warn the user with a message requesting them to fix the mode value.
+If `signatureRevocationCheck` is set to any value other than the supported modes, then NuGet Client should read that as `online` mode and warn the user with a message requesting them to fix the mode value.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>